 More Pumpkin Recipes

 - Gooey Pumpkin Cheesecake Brownies (Fudgy Pumpkin Brownies!)

 - Easy Pumpkin Pie

-- Add pumpkin, blending on high until fully incorporated and smooth, about 3-4 minutes.
+- Add the pumpkin, blending on high until fully incorporated and smooth, about 3-4 minutes.

-- Add honey, pumpkin pie spice and vanilla, blending again.
+- Add the honey and pumpkin pie, blending again.

 - Cover and refrigerate until ready to use.